kirchners-manta/peacemaker4/docs/source/03_configuration_files.rst

         *Optional.
 Default: 1.01325.0*

     **monomer_amounts = [N, M, ...]**
         The molar amounts of the components in the system.
 The number of values must match the number of components specified in the **system** section.
-The values are given in units of :math:`mol` and must sum up to 1.0.
+The values (reals) are given in units of :math:`mol`.
         *Required.*

 [reference]